the-shoaib2/SYNAPSE/CONTRIBUTING.md

 ##### Debugging

-**Breakpoints** can be used in both the `core` and `extensions/vscode` folders while debugging, but are not currently supported inside of `gui` code.
+**Breakpoints** can be used in both the `core` and `extensions/vscode` folders while debugging, but are not currently supported inside of `ui` code.

-**Hot-reloading** is enabled with Vite, so if you make any changes to the `gui`, they should be automatically reflected without rebuilding.
+**Hot-reloading** is enabled with Vite, so if you make any changes to the `ui`, they should be automatically reflected without rebuilding.
 In some cases, you may need to refresh the _Host VS Code_ window to see the changes.

 Similarly, any changes to `core` or `extensions/vscode` will be automatically included by just reloading the _Host VS